Patients urged to visit their pharmacy for seven common conditions

 She added: “This nonsense cannot go on and this stranglehold of chronic underfunding must be relieved now to ensure our community pharmacies continue to exist and can deliver to the potential the Government is expecting.”

+“They are private businesses, but the department does keep a close eye on them.

+“And of course we do provide them each year with a significant sum of NHS money, which is £2.6 billion per year, and we’re about to start negotiations for the ’24/25 contract.”

-Paul Rees, chief executive of the National Pharmacy Association, said the scheme would “play to the strengths of pharmacists as medicines experts” and free up GPs for other work.
+Paul Rees, chief executive of the National Pharmacy Association, said the scheme will “play to the strengths of pharmacists as medicines experts” and free up GPs for other work.

 “Patients will get convenient clinical advice, close to where they live, work and shop,” he added.